 - I’m so sad to hear this and I’m here if you need to talk.

-- He/she was such a wonderful person/so selfless – full of positivity/kindness [whatever feels appropriate] – they will be hugely missed.
+- They were such a wonderful person/so selfless – full of positivity/kindness [whatever feels appropriate] – they will be hugely missed.

-- He/she will be missed so much – they were so special.
+- They will be missed so much – they were so special.
 You are in my thoughts

 - I am so very sorry to hear this sad news.
 I cannot imagine how devasted you are.

 - I cannot imagine the hole that she/he will have left.
 If you need anything, let me know.